ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 # About

-A community-made edit of **Sonic Ether's SEUS PTGI HRR 2.1**, focused on improving image quality and performance, adding more configuration options, fixing visual issues, and bringing in selected features from **Photon** alongside original features developed specifically for Reforged.
+A community made edit of **Sonic Ether's SEUS PTGI HRR 2.1**, focused on improving image quality and performance, adding more configuration options, fixing visual issues, and bringing in selected features from **Photon** alongside original features developed specifically for Reforged.

 Reforged is built around the original SEUS PTGI HRR 2.1 shader.
 It is not a shader made from scratch.
 The original SEUS shader provides the foundation, with selected Photon features and my own features and improvements added on top of it.